programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Homebrew <a id="section2-2"></a>

-After Xcode has completed installation, return to your command line window and enter the following:
+After Xcode has completed installation, return to your command line window and enter the following to install [Homebrew](http://brew.sh/):

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"